-However the reflection region could be close to the neutron star, therefore we added the component {\sc rdblur} to take into account the smearing associated to the General and Special relativistic effects. {\sc rdblur} has four parameters: the inclination angle of the source that we fixed at 72$^{\circ}$ (see above), the inner and outer radius, R$_{\rm in}$ and R$_{\rm out}$, of the reflection region in units of gravitational radii ($GM/c^2$, where $M$ is the mass of the compact object), and, finally, the power law dependence of emissivity, Betor10 (the emissivity scales as $r^{\rm Betor10}$).
+However, the reflection region might be close to the NS, therefore we added the component {\sc rdblur} to take into account the smearing associated with general and special relativistic effects. {\sc rdblur} has four parameters: the inclination angle of the source, which we fixed at 72$^{\circ}$ (see above), the inner and outer radius, R$_{\rm in}$ and R$_{\rm out}$, of the reflection region in units of gravitational radii ($GM/c^2$, where $M$ is the mass of the compact object), and, finally, the power-law dependence of emissivity, Betor10.